LMquentinLR/EMr/README.md

-Implementation of a multivariate EM algorithm (computing a Gaussian Mixture Model) using the standard Wine dataset in R.
+From-scratch implementation of a multivariate EM algorithm (computing a Gaussian Mixture Model) using the standard Wine dataset in R. The R-markdown html file is zipped into the markdown folder along with the source code.